Welcome Back, CEIE Graduates

 Our graduate program continues to offer an accelerated B.S.-M.S. program that allows high-performing students to complete their M.S. with only a year of full-time study beyond their B.S. degrees.
-We introduced a Master of Engineering degree that offers an integrated approach to structural, geotechnical, and construction engineering at the graduate level.
 We’ve revamped our Master of Science curriculum to offer signature programs of study informed by leading practitioners in the region.
-Our Ph.D. program, which was for some years awarded under a School-wide umbrella, is a completely independent CEI degree.
+Our Ph.D. program, which was for some years awarded under a School-wide umbrella, is a completely independent CIE degree.
 New research partnerships are being forged with world class federal laboratories in northern Virginia as we recruit new faculty and expand our research accomplishments.

 Our accomplishments will make you proud of us.
 Thanks for reconnecting!

 - Visit us on the ground floor of our beautiful Nguyen Engineering Building, and see your name on the wall with every other CEIE graduate since our first class of 1992.

 - Flip through the most recent CEI Annual Report to read about last year’s accomplishments.

 - Share your practical insight into engineering practice with a presentation to a class, or to one of several CEIE student organizations: Chi Epsilon; the Society of American Military Engineers; the American Society of Civil Engineers; or Engineers for International Development.

 - Get more involved with our American Society of Civil Engineers student chapter, preparing for their annual steel bridge fabrication and assembly competition each spring at the ASCE Virginias competition.
 Or with our Engineers for International Development students who are designing and building simple but real engineering infrastructures in developing countries.

 - Hire our students in the summer and teach them practical application of their classroom education.
 Enjoy shaping the next generation of GMU civil engineers, then reap the benefits by hiring them after graduation.